AlenGeoCalistus/SOCIAL_MEDIA/README.md

 #
 FEATURES
 #
-1.You can able to sign up and login, Follow and Unfollow other users, Create Posts, Like and comment posts
+You can able to sign up and login, Follow and Unfollow other users, Create Posts, Like and comment posts
 #
 TECHNOLOGIES USED
 #